Looking to move offices? These six tips will help you find the right office location.

 Some businesses benefit from being on a shopping strip or in an industrial park where similar services are offered.
 In other cases, being near the competition can be a drawback, particularly if you are going up against a well established company.

-Before you commit to a location, check out what other businesses are in the area.
+Before you commit to a new office location, check out what other businesses are in the area.
 Consider whether or not this will help or hinder your bottom line.

 Make it easy for your staff.